Hero vs. Honda: Battle of the Titans (starring Erik Buell)

 The 8 kW permanent magnet AC (PMAC) traction motor delivers maximum torque of more than 60 Nm from standstill, driving the rear wheel via a toothed-belt to a top speed of 100 km/h (62 mph) when running with the range extender.

+This is the battle for the heavyweight world motorcycle manufacturers title, and there are only two credible contenders, and they both want this title much more than a MotoGP championship.
+Racing means different things to different factions of the two-wheel industry, and the respective boards of Hero MotoCorp and Honda would much rather be able to proclaim the organization they control as the world's best-selling motorcycle company than anything else, even over more profitability.
 In the carnivorous environs of the boardroom, such frivolous activities as racing is a marketing activity and little more.
-If it doesn’t provide an adequate return on investment, it will quickly earn itself a red line on the balance sheet as we have seen many times in global motorsport.
+If it doesn't provide an adequate return on investment, it will quickly earn itself a red line on the balance sheet as we have seen many times in global motorsport.
 It's unlikely to happen with either of these companies from this point forward.

 We are seeing the emergence of a new world order in the motorcycle industry.
 Most major automotive and motorcycle manufacturers have built their companies selling product to their home market initially to build scale, but none have ever entered the global market with the economies of scale enjoyed by Hero Motocorp.